arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/generic/coproduct/README.md

 val apiResult = coproductOf<CommonServerError, RegistrationError, Registration>(ServerError) //Returns Coproduct3<CommonServerError, RegistrationError, Registration>
 ```

-There are `coproductOf` constructor functions for each Coproduct.
+There are `coproductOf` constructor functions for each Coproduct regardless of the arity (number of types).
 All we have to do is pass in our value and have the correct type parameters on it, the value must be a type declared on the function call.

 If we pass in a value that doesn't correspond to any types on the Coproduct, it won't compile:

 ```kolint:ank
 //val apiResult = coproductOf<String, RegistrationError, Registration>(ServerError)
 ```

 ##### cop

 You might be saying "That's great and all but passing in values as parameters is so Java, I want something more Kotlin!".
-Well look no further, just like `Either`'s `left()` and `right()` extension methods, Coproducts can be created with an extension method on any type:
+Well look no further, just like [Either]({{ '/docs/datatypes/either' | relative_url }})'s `left()` and `right()` extension methods, Coproducts can be created with an extension method on any type:

 ```kotlin:ank
 import arrow.generic.*